Peter Marinello: Arsenal

 In January 1970, a month before his 20th birthday, he joined Arsenal for £100,000, a club record fee at the time.
 The acquisition of Marinello also marked the first time that Arsenal had paid a six-figure sum for a player.
 He went on to score on his debut against Manchester United at Old Trafford on 10 January 1970.
+Next month, on 5 February, he appeared as a guest on the weekly pop show Top of the Pops, and on 21 February he reviewed the singles of the week in the music magazine Melody Maker (Instant Karma! by John Lennon was single of the week).
 However, a combination of a newly adopted 'celebrity party lifestyle' and a knee injury led to a dip in his footballing form and meant that he was not a regular in the team: he was not part of the squad for the final of Arsenal's Inter-Cities Fairs Cup triumph of 1970, but he contributed four appearances during the run, including the semi-final first leg against Ajax.
 He only played three matches in their 1970–71 Double-winning campaign.
 He subsequently played eight league matches in 1971–72 and thirteen in 1972–73.
 In total he played 51 matches for Arsenal, scoring 5 goals.
 Marinello left Arsenal in July 1973 after failing to agree a new contract.